-Suikawari (watermelon smashing) is one of the most iconic and popular Japanese beach games out there.
-It’s similar to the idea of a pinata, except that, instead of candy, the prize is delicious watermelon.
-Well, considering that watermelon is one of the most expensive fruits in Japan, it’s probably much higher in value than candy.
+Suikawari (watermelon smashing) is one of the most iconic and popular Japanese beach games.
+It’s similar to the idea of a pinata, except that the prize is delicious watermelon instead of candy.
+Well, since watermelon is one of the most expensive fruits in Japan, it’s probably much higher in value than candy.

 The rules are simple.
 A watermelon is placed on the ground with a tarp underneath.
 Players put on a blindfold, are spun around three times, and are given a stick.
 The goal is to swing and hit the watermelon, breaking it open for everyone to enjoy.

-According to the Japan Suika-Wari Association’s official rules, a clean break is important, with a clean split in half being the best.
-Either way, you and all of your friends get to enjoy a refreshing summer treat at the end.
+According to the Japan Suika-Wari Association’s official rules, a clean break is essential, with a clean split in half being the best.
+Either way, you and your friends enjoy a refreshing summer treat at the end.

-That being said, Japan is one of those countries that loves badminton.
+That being said, Japan is one of those countries that love badminton.
 Chances are, if you make friends in Japan, you’ll meet someone who will at least have a couple of racquets and a birdie.
-They may even have a net for a full on badminton game.
+They may even have a net for a full-on badminton game.
 This game is arguably even more accessible than volleyball in terms of coordination, so it’s great for all levels of athleticism.

 A beach day isn’t complete without some tasty summer snacks.
 Let TokyoTreat help you out with that!
 TokyoTreat sends tasty and exclusive Japanese snacks, sweets, noodles, drinks, and much more right to your door in one convenient box, so you can enjoy it at home or take it to the beach!

-If you get the right rental space at beaches or beach-side parks, you can enjoy a barbecue with plenty of delicious food.
-For those used to American-style barbecue, Japanese barbecue tends to be a bit different and simpler.
-Usually, Japanese barbecue is just like what you’d find in a yakiniku (Japanese barbecue) restaurant.
+If you get a suitable rental space at beaches or beach-side parks, you can enjoy a barbecue with plenty of delicious food.
+Japanese barbecue tends to be more straightforward for those used to American-style barbecue.
+Usually, Japanese barbecue is like what you’d find in a yakiniku (Japanese barbecue) restaurant.

 Putting it simply, all it takes is putting plenty of meat and vegetables onto a grill and enjoying the natural flavor of the food with just a little bit of seasoning or sauce if you like.
 The same goes for chicken, which becomes yakitori when skewered and grilled.

-To take it to the next level, with the use of a flat grill attachment, Japanese folks manage to also make yakisoba (Japanese fried noodles) on these beach grills.
+With a flat grill attachment, Japanese folks also make yakisoba (Japanese fried noodles) on these beach grills to take it to the next level.
 However, this is usually the last thing you cook on a grill because the noodles are intended to fill you up.
 Plus, the grill attachment will take time to cool off.

-Another popular Japanese beach snack, kakigori (Japanese shaved ice) is perfect for staying cool on a hot beach day.
+Another popular Japanese beach snack, kakigoori (Japanese shaved ice), is perfect for staying cool on a hot beach day.
 However, unlike barbecue, you can’t really make this one yourself.

-What makes shaved ice unique in Japan is that it’s closer to fresh snow in terms of consistency, being both light and fluffy.
+Shaved ice is unique in Japan because it’s closer to fresh snow in terms of consistency, being both light and fluffy.
 And with flavors like strawberry, green tea, or melon, it’s no wonder people love this cool treat on a hot summer’s day.

-Japan loves games with many people learning new games to pass the time from elementary school all the way into university.
+Japan loves games, with many people learning new games to pass the time from elementary school to university.
 Here is one easy game that always seems to pop up in group settings and that you can always play on the beach.

-The Yamanote-sen (Yamanote Train Line) game is literally just a fun game of ‘categories’.
-The game gets its name from the Yamanote Line, a train line that runs in a circle around Central Tokyo, hitting all of the major stations.
-So, it’s perfect for a game of ‘categories’.
-The game works the same as the game ‘categories’ in other countries.
+The Yamanote-sen (Yamanote Train Line) game is a fun game of ‘categories’.
+The game gets its name from the Yamanote Line, a train line running around Central Tokyo, hitting all of the major stations.
+So, it’s perfect for a game of ‘categories.’
+The game works like the game ‘categories’ in other countries.

-This game is great for a larger group of maybe five or more.
-‘Takenoko‘ means bamboo and ‘nyokki’ is the sound of bamboo when it sprouts.
+This game is excellent for a larger group of maybe five or more.
+‘Takenoko‘ means bamboo, and ‘nyokki’ is the sound of bamboo when it sprouts.
 Finally, ‘Ki’ means tree.

 You have to count to the same number as there are people in your group.
-Eight people means you have to count to eight nyokki.
-However, if two people say a number at the same time, you lose.
-Also, if you’re the last person to say a number, you lose.
+Eight people mean you have to count to eight nyokki.
+However, if two people say a number simultaneously, you lose.
+Also, you lose if you’re the last person to say a number.

 It’s no secret that Japan loves hanabi (fireworks), and summer is the best time to do them.
-That’s why so many summer festivals feature amazing fireworks displays, like the Sumidagawa Fireworks Festival.
-You may not be able to recreate some of the awesome professional displays, but you can enjoy plenty of smaller fireworks at the beach towards the evening or nighttime.
+That’s why many summer festivals, like the Sumidagawa Fireworks Festival, feature impressive fireworks displays.
+You may not be able to recreate some of the excellent professional displays, but you can enjoy plenty of smaller fireworks at the beach towards the evening or nighttime.

-Fireworks are readily available all over Japan during the summer, to the point where you can even buy them at convenience stores.
-In other words, you can even just grab some fireworks to play with on your way to the beach or nearby.
+Fireworks are readily available all over Japan during the summer, so you can even buy them at convenience stores.
+In other words, you can even grab some fireworks to play with on your way to the beach or nearby.
 Plus, the sparklers are always great for some Instagram beach photo opportunities.

-Now that you have all of the knowledge you need for your own Japanese anime beach day, it’s time to actually put it into practice.
+Now that you have all the knowledge you need for your Japanese anime beach day, it’s time to put it into practice.
 What Japanese beach activities do you want to try?
 Are there any you tried and loved?
 Let us know in the comments!